 So the key compound found in catmint, called Nepetalactone, does not work as a trigger for dogs.
 That said, a bit of catnip can still be fruitful for Fido for all the reasons we have already discussed.

 Some Catmint Alternatives

 Anise is one possible alternative to catnip for dogs, though it probably won’t make Fido behave like a cat!
 But really, if you want to produce the same effect that cats experience then get your pet dog a quality play toy.

 If, on the other hand, you are looking for a soothing or calming effect then take a look at the pet version of Rescue Remedy.

 Conclusion on Catnip

-Catnip is a herbaceous perennial plant that cats strongly respond to it, but your dog likely won’t get high like a feline.
-Instead, hounds often reaction in an opposite way.
-Results vary and some dogs do not respond to catswort at all.
+Hounds often react to catnip in a different way compared to cats.
+Results vary and some dogs don’t respond to catswort at all.
 In any case, you can allow your pet to sniff and even eat small amounts of catnip on occasion.
 It’s not toxic for dogs though it is potentially sedative.
-You may wish to utilize catmint for certain scenarios.